-The Timeline view lets you see all the branches of your mind map that contain time information displayed in chronological order along a horizontal time axis.
-Different timescales (for example standard, geological and historic) let you tailor the timeline to suit your needs.
-For more information on the Timeline, see "Using the Timeline view".
+The Timeline view lets you see all the topics of your mind map that contain time information displayed in chronological order along a horizontal time axis.
+You can easily zoom your timeline to focus on particular events or periods, and the view is very useful for getting an overview of historical periods, simple projects or events.
+For more information, see "Using the Timeline view".